sergiocarracedo/blog/source/_posts/2020/safari-svg-filters-memory-leak.md

 > **Off-Topic**: BrowserStack supports my open source project [SirenoGrid](https://sirenogrid.com/)

-So, with my BrowserStack's account, I could try to reproduce the problem.
-I open a Safari 13.1 (lastest version) instance in MacOS Catalina, and opened the website, and using the devtools got info about memory usage, and **it was over 1.4GB!!!!**
+So, with my BrowserStack account, I could try to reproduce the problem.
+I open a Safari 13.1 (lastest version) instance in MacOS Catalina, and opened the website, and using the devtools got info about memory usage, and **it was over 1.4 GB!!!!**
 And if you reloaded the website memory usage grows until the system got unresponsive.

 The first thing I thought is that the problem was the animations.
-I remove them: Nothing changes.
+I remove them: *Nothing changes*.

-I remove javascript: Nothing :confused:
+I remove javascript: *Nothing* :confused:

-I continue removing things and trying other things to understand the problem.
-No results :open_mouth:
+I continue removing things and trying other things to understand the problem. *No results* :open_mouth:

 After a long time, I was already a little desperate I disabled all website content blocks, and I realized that when it was a block with an SVG image in the screen, the memory usage was high.

 I tried the same for a block with a png image and memory still normal.

-WFT??
+WTF??
 It should be SVG images.

 Then, I replaced all SVG images with PNG versions and website works with reasonable memory usage :tada: